Azure-Samples/cosmicworks/src/tool/readme.md

     cosmicworks --emulator
     ```

+- Generate a subset of data.

+    ```bash
+    cosmicworks --emulator --number-of-products 0 --number-of-employees 50
+    ```

 - Generate all data in a live [Azure Cosmos DB for NoSQL](https://learn.microsoft.com/azure/cosmos-db/nosql) account using a connection string.

     ```bash